supercontainers/containers-wg/_ideas/container-technologies-survey-plan.md

 ## Data Analysis Plan

-***Note:*** The types of statistical methods we can employ to analyze the data are dependent on the sampling method selected, so we must answer that to complete this Data Analysis plan.

 ### Expected Data Collection Based On Objectives

 | **[Main Objectives](#main)** | **Data Type** | **Data To Collect** |